-The Big Road ELD device by DashLink is a quick, easy and affordable way to make compliant engine-connected logs.
-It can be switched between vehicles and drivers and there is no upfront hardware cost.
+The Big Road DashLink is a quick, easy and affordable way to make compliant engine-connected logs.
+It can be switched between vehicles and drivers, and there is no upfront hardware cost.

-This may not be a good fit for fleets looking for a full-featured telematics solution with rich ROI possibilities.
+Honestly, this device may not be suitable for fleets who are looking for a full-featured high-end telematics solution complete with rich ROI possibilities.

-The device does not have idling reports, MPG and engine fault codes, DVIR tracking and alerts, Macros/Workflow, official out-of-the-box TMS integrations, and other advanced management features.
+Namely, it does not have idling reports, MPG and engine fault codes, DVR tracking and alerts, Macros/Workflow, and other such advanced management features.

 |Price||Hardware Rating||E-Log App Rating||Fleet App Rating||Support Rating|

 |$ 25 per month, $1440 per year||4 / 5||4.5 / 5||4 / 5||3.8 / 5|

 Big Road DashLink ELD Device – the Perfect Choice

 There, we said it.
 Obviously, the question bothering you right now, is why?
 The long list of products offering all kinds of features is enough to baffle even the most experienced drivers and fleet owners.

 Below, we have compiled the undeniable warrant and data to back our claim.
 Check out the features on the Big Road ELD Device and DashLink in detail to see for yourself.